 We need to go deeper in uncovering the reasons behind depression, anxiety and eating disorders in women.

-An estimated half to three-quarters of women has Attention deficit hyperactivity disorder, or ADHD.
-And did you know 4 million women who have ADHD are not diagnosed?
+Did you know 4 million women who have ADHD are not diagnosed?
 It has only been in the past decade that the mainstream media and medical community have considered women having ADHD.

 Why is this?